brego/dotfiles/readme.md

-# Brego's dotfiles - a fork of Paul's dotfiles
+# Brego's dotfiles - a fork of [Paul Irish][1]'s dotfiles

 ## Disclaimer

 These are highly personal.
 Do not blindly use without understanding.
+Please consider forking this repository.

 ## Installation

-### Before installing

-Please consider forking this repository.
-My changes to these scripts are not always user-friendly.

 ### Using Git and the bootstrap script